Have you ever heard of a great website called Fiverr? As it turns out, a lot of people aren’t quite familiar with it. Well, you’re missing out.

 Finding the perfect category that suits your needs should be your primary goal.
 This isn’t terribly complicated at all.
 In fact, all you’ll need is a pen and a piece of paper.
 Once there, simply write down the things you think you’re good at.

 How does it match with what Fiverr has to offer?
 For example, if you are fond of writing, there’s a world of possibilities out there.
 Oh yeah, and don’t even think of the competition for now.
-This step is all about finding that category which you can stick to.
+This step is all about finding that category that you can stick to.

 - Related: Best Fiverr Gigs